-695 For the grid used in Figures 6-8 for which $\Delta \phi \approx 0.242$ MLT and $\Delta \theta = 0.3^{\circ}$ , $\sqrt{\sum{k} A{k}^{2}} = 4.15 \times 10^{6}$ km.
-Thus $\delta W{N} = 1.7$ GW.
+For the grid used in Figures 6-8 for which $\Delta\phi\approx0.242$ MLT and $\Delta\theta=0.3^\circ$, $\sqrt{\sum_i A_i^2}=4.15\times10^6$ km 2 .
+Thus $\delta W_N=1.7$ GW.
 From this example we see that a conservative estimate of the uncertainty of height-integrated electromagnetic work is of order a few GW.

 Author contributions.
 SMH conceived of the study, prepared the manuscript, compiled the measurement databases, produced all figures, and derived the model coefficients.
 HV and KML gave advice on model definition, study design, and definition of model outputs.
 KML also contributed the AMPS inversion code, which SMH adapted for deriving the Swarm Hi-C model.
 JPR helped with study design and presentation and wrote portions of the manuscript.
-JKB, LL, and DJK provided guidance on Swarm EFI measurements and provided feedback presentation and wrote portions of the manuscript.
 JKB, LL, and DJK provided guidance on Swarm EFI measurements and provided feedback on model design and the manuscript.
 MM provided guidance on model definition and inverse theory and wrote part of the model description.
 HT carried out comparisons of the Swarm Hi-C and Swipe models with multiple existing models for validation, and provided feedback on the manuscript.

-705 Competing interests.
+690 Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
 This study is supported as part of Swarm Data, Innovation, and Science Cluster (DISC) activities, and is funded by ESA contract no. 4000109587/13/I-NB as well as the Trond Mohn Foundation, Research Council of Norway Contracts 300844 and 223252/F50.
 The work of HV and HT is supported by the Academy of Finland project 354521.
-JKB and LL were supported with funding from Canadian Space Agency Grants 21SUSTSHLE and 15SUSWARM.
+JKB and LL were supported with funding from Canadian Space Agency grants 21SUSTSHLE and 15SUSWARM.
 KML was also funded by the European Union (ERC, DynaMIT, 101086985).

-710 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 The authors also gratefully acknowledge many useful suggestions from the reviewers that have improved the manuscript.